gcoolmaneric/api-server/README.md

 You can adjust this parameters when you deploy apiserver to your cloud's environment.

 For example, if you use Google Cloud, ENV_NAME can be setup by your projectId.

+Project Id can be dynamically determinated by your deployment commands.

-For local testing, set it up as "dev" below
+For local testing, please set it as "dev" below

 ```
 ENV_NAME = 'dev'